Fraud and Abuse

 Issues with reporting electronically?
 Call ChildLine at 1-800-932-0313.

 Abuse of an Adult with a Disability

-Suspect abuse of an adult with a disability?
+Suspect abuse of an older adult living with a disability?
+Report it!

 A Guide to Victim's Assistance — Learn about the resources available to victims after abuse, neglect, financial exploitation, or other crimes such as domestic violence, sexual assault, simple and aggravated assault, harassment, theft, and homicide